awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 }
 ```

-For detailed information, see [Configuration API reference for Amazon OpenSearch Service](configuration-api.md)\.
+For detailed information, see the [Amazon OpenSearch Service API Reference](https://docs.aws.amazon.com/opensearch-service/latest/APIReference/Welcome.html)\.

 ## Migrating indexes to UltraWarm storage<a name="ultrawarm-migrating"></a>

-If you finished writing to an index and no longer need the fastest possible search performance, migrate it from hot to warm:
+If you finished writing to an index and no longer need the fastest possible search performance, migrate it from hot to UltraWarm:

 ```
 POST _ultrawarm/migration/my-index/_warm